uditkumar01/makeComponent/README.md

 -   If you made css file then it will automatically be imported in the jsx/tsx file.
 -   Will automatically create boiler plate code for the component generated.
 -   Will automatically export the file from `index.js`

+### Features v1.1.0

 -   You can clean your create react app initial template using `-clean` command easily.
+-   Now the imports exports in index file will be properly formatted 👌.

 ### Demo Usage